KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_four_riders_and_the_waters_of_life.md

 This does not mean metabolic health “causes” the others in a mechanistic sense.
 It means that metabolic resilience stabilizes the terrain on which all other processes unfold.

-And this is where your book’s teaching enters—not as cure, not as promise, but as a sanctuary of coherence in a world that fractures human systems.
+And this is where this book’s teaching enters—not as cure, not as promise, but as a sanctuary of coherence in a world that fractures human systems.

 ## The Eight Practices — Reweaving Human Coherence

-Your book identifies eight living practices that support resilience across body, psyche, and consciousness:
+This book describes eight living practices that support resilience across body, psyche, and consciousness:

 - Breath
 - Water